 by razvanmacovei

-k8s-multicluster-mcp is an MCP (Model Context Protocol) server application for Kubernetes operations, providing a standardized API to interact with multiple Kubernetes clusters simultaneously using multiple kubeconfig files.
+Provides a standardized API to manage multiple Kubernetes clusters simultaneously using multiple kubeconfig files.

 An MCP (Model Context Protocol) server application for Kubernetes operations, providing a standardized API to interact with multiple Kubernetes clusters simultaneously using multiple kubeconfig files.